-Violet Soen lectures Early Modern History at the University of Leuven.
+Violet Soen is professor Early Modern History at the University of Leuven.
 She has a special interest in the political and religious history of the Spanish Monarchy, the Low Countries and France.
-Nowadays, she is investigating aristocratic networks in the borderlands between the Low Countries in the 'long' sixteenth century.
+Nowadays, she is investigating aristocratic networks in the borderlands between the Low Countries and France in the 'long' sixteenth century.
 Previously, she has been researching the Dutch Revolt and the sixteenth-century inquisition in the Low Countries.

 After studying history in Leuven and Bielefeld, she obtained a masters degree in European Studies at the Université Catholique de Louvain.
-She gained her PhD in Early Modern History at the Katholieke Universiteit Leuven in 2008.
+She gained her PhD in Early Modern History at the KU Leuven in 2008.
 After that she was Max Weber Research Fellow at the European University Institute in Fiesole, Italy.
 In 2010, she was appointed at the KU Leuven.
-In the spring term of 2011, she was a visiting fellow at the École des Hautes Études en Sciences Sociales in Paris.
-She did archival research in Belgium, the Low Countries, the United Kingdom, France Spain, Italy and Monaco, funded by different research foundations.
+In the spring term of 2011, she was a visiting fellow at the École des Hautes Études en Sciences Sociales in Paris, in the spring term of 2014 she is visiting scholar at Columbia University in New York.
+She did archival research in Belgium, the Netherlands, the United Kingdom, France, Spain, Italy and Monaco, funded by different research foundations.

 Violet Soen is member of the editorial board of the Revue d'Histoire ecclésiastique.
 The Louvain Journal for Church History (www.rhe.eu.com).
 She also takes part in the board of the international Reformation Research Consortium (www.reforc.com) and the Flemish-Dutch Association for Early Modern History (www.vnvng.eu).
 In addition she serves as secretary for the History Section of the Koninklijke Zuid-Nederlandse Maatschappij voor Taal-, Letterkunde en Geschiedenis (www.kzm.be).
 Finally, she is member of the scientific committee of the Fondazione per le scienze religiose in Bologna (www.fscire.it).
 She is member of the Young Academy Flanders (www.jongeacademie.be).